-On this day, plans to select an eighth Rugby League Immortal are unveiled, while the shoulder charge is outlawed.
+On this day, Nathan Merritt secured a special place in Bunnies folklore, plans to select an eighth Rugby League Immortal are unveiled and the shoulder charge is outlawed.

 Geoff Selby is born.
 After playing 39 games with the Illawarra Steelers and 44 for St George, Selby tragically died in a car accident in 1989.
 The St George Illawarra Dragons have kept Selby's memory alive with the annual presentation of the Geoff Selby Memorial Coaches Award.

 Penrith fullback Rhys Wesser is considered the most surprising omission from the Australian squad of 23 named for the Test against New Zealand on April 22.
 As expected, Andrew Johns was not considered by selectors because of a lack of match fitness following his 2004 knee reconstruction.